-International Workers’ Day, often referred to as May Day, is a celebration of labourers and the working classes that is promoted by the international labour movement.
+International Workers’ Day, often referred to as May Day, is a celebration of labourers and the working classes that is promoted by the International Labour Movement.
 Labour Day or International Workers’ Day is observed every year on the first day of May to celebrate the achievements of the working class.
-The day, also called as ‘May Day’, is also observed as a public holiday in many countries.
+The day, also called ‘May Day’, is also observed as a public holiday in many countries.
 May 1 was chosen to commemorate the Haymarket affair in Chicago that occurred in 1886.
 On this day people had declared a general strike for an eight-hour workday.
-As the world marks Labour Day, we are highlighting origin, Trivia and few important facts related to this day.
+As the world marks Labour Day, we are highlighting the origin, Trivia and a few important facts related to this day.

 International Labour Day: Origin

 It all started On May 1, 1886, when workers took to the streets across the United States to reduce the workday to eight-hour shifts.
 Labour Day annually celebrates the achievements of the workers. the main reason for Labour Day is to spread awareness against the unfair treatment of the labour class.
 People of all ages, generally who were very poor and recent immigrants, used to work in extremely unsafe working conditions with insufficient access to fresh air, sanitary facilities and minimal breaks from work.